-ACLED (Armed Conflict Location and Event Dataset) is the most comprehensive public collection of political violence data for developing states.
+ACLED (Armed Conflict Location & Event Data Project) is the most comprehensive public collection of political violence data for developing states.
 These data contain information on the specific dates and locations of political violence, the types of event, the groups involved, fatalities and changes in territorial control.
 Information is recorded on the battles, killings, riots, and recruitment activities of rebels, governments, militias, armed groups, protesters and civilians.
 Event data are derived from a variety of sources, mainly concentrating on reports from war zones, humanitarian agencies, and research publications.

+ACLED also produces a monthly Conflict Trends which reviews and analyses new events and patterns from real-time data.
 All ACLED data can be downloaded on this site by country in excel and GIS formats.
 While the information is designed for disaggregated conflict analysis and crisis mapping, these data can be used in any GIS, any mapping program, or statistical package.